|Light Rail Transit Association

 Light Rail for better public transport

-On Saturday 3 October 2009, the last trains ran on the 22.5 kilometre line Oldham loop line.
+The 22.5 kilometre former Oldham loop line has been converted to Metrolink, the last trains ran on Saturday 3 October 2009.
 Rail services continue on the Calder Valley line between Manchester, Rochdale and Leeds.
-Both commercial and GMPTE subsidised services bus in the area were modified, normal bus fares applied on all the services.
+During the conversion period; both commercial and GMPTE subsidised services bus in the area were modified, normal bus fares applied on all the services.

 See City Centre for a description of Victoria, Piccadilly, Deansgate–Castlefield and the lines between them.

-Open Metrolink lines are shown light green on the diagram; under construction phase 3b is shown orange.
+Metrolink lines are shown light green on the diagram.
 The main line railway is shown blue.

-At some future date, a railway station may be provided at Central Park.
+Leaving Victoria the line passes under Cheetham Hill Road bridge and joins the former Bury Electric Line Route.
+It initially rises with the Rochdale main line before falling to reach Collyhurst Tunnel, which curves to pass under the main line, and rises again.
 At Irk Valley Junction, about 1.8 kilometres from Victoria Station and near the Metrolink depot, this line branches off the Bury line.
 It runs over the Smedley viaduct and the eastern half of the Cheetham Hill loop line.
-A connection has been built, but not yet commmissioned, from the Depot towards Monsall.
+A connection from the Depot towards Monsall is now in use.

 Monsall, the first new stop has two side platforms to the west of Jocelyn Street.
 There are two foot paths from Monsall Street down to the outbound platform; a ramped one from near the junction with Rushwick Avenue, also a stepped one from a point east of the end of Lathbury Road.
 From Ruislip Avenue steps and a lift give access to the inbound platform.
 Cycle hoops and lockers are provided at this entrance.
 Ramps from platforms and a track level pedestrian crossing have been provided at the east end of the stop.